 Jean’s encaustics include subject matter like birds, orchids, fruit, and nests and are available in a variety of shapes, including round.

 Though she has roots in the Traverse City, Jean gains inspiration through her travels, especially to Iceland, where she is remodeling a historic building into an art studio.
 Be sure to stop in and enjoy Jean’s work in person.
 Her encaustics have been wildly popular and are sure to remind you of the intricate artistry in nature.
-In addition to Traverse City, Jean has oil paintings in our Harbor Springs location.

 Visit our Glen Arbor location and see the work of Richard Kooyman & Melanie Parke displayed throughout the store.